fpereiro/ustack/readme.md

 ### [cicek](https://github.com/fpereiro/cicek): a web server (830 lines)

 Status: unstable & mostly complete.
-Will be rewritten at some point during 2020.
+Will be rewritten at some point in the future.

 A fully featured web server, including the kitchen sink: cookies, logging, JSON & multipart body parsing, serving of static assets, cluster.
 The idea is to find the minimal set of core components that make a web server, and then present them in the most succint, consistent and solid way possible.